PrinuVinod/CD-Lab/README.md

 # Compiler Design
-These are soem Compiler Design Code
+These are some Compiler Design Code <br>

 # How to Run
 In Linux Terminal: <br>

 ## 1. Lex Programs
 ```
 lex filename.l